salama/object-machine/appendix/sof.md

 The Sof Writer will still ensure that these references are globally unique and contain no spaces.
 But this feature makes for much more readable files as the example shows.

+The Writer also ensures that the actual object is written at its most shallow occurrence in the tree, and any references to that object occur deeper in the tree.

 ### Example

 Sof is meant to write object files.
-Below is a full example of a minimal object space of the Parfait runtime.
+Below is an example of a minimal object space of the Parfait run-time.
+It is meant to illustrate the readability of a non-trivial object graph

 ```
 &space Parfait::Space()